Coffee Shops in Downtown Chicago

 The first title to this post was, Formal Season.
 It was because I tried to use this phrase while dress buying in the Midwest.
 I suppose there were two reasons for the retail assistant’s confusion:

 2) I had just told her I went to Davidson College, she had deduced that it must be an online institution.
-How arrange a formal, and find a date when you are attending an online institution?
+How do you arrange a formal, and find a date when you are attending an online institution?
 Well, I can’t really shed light on that because Davidson College could not be farther from being online.
 We don’t even provide our students with adequate IT services.

 I am in Downtown Chicago for the weekend to spend time with my family over easter, and of course the internet is broken.
 Not only do I not attend an online school, but apparently I don’t live in an online accessible apartment building either.
 So I have happily situated myself in a Starbucks close by in order to blog.